-- e.
-Failed Ballot Measure to acquire ROFO Parcel.
-If the acquisition of the ROFO Parcel appears as a ballot measure in a City of Boulder election, and the voters fail to approve the measure, then the City's ROFO Option shall be deemed withdrawn and shall no longer apply to the applicable ROFO Parcel. - f.
-Survival of City's Exclusive Option.
-Notwithstanding the provisions of Sections 44.c., d., and e. above, if the 10-year term of the City's Exclusive Option has not yet expired, then such exclusive option shall still have the effect of prohibiting a sale to a third party until its expiration. - g.
-Right of First Offer Following Expiration of City's Exclusive Option.
-After expiration of the City's Exclusive Option, and provided that the City has not failed to exercise its ROFO Option under Sections 44.c., d., or e. above with respect to the then-offered ROFO Parcel, the City shall maintain the right of first offer for other ROFO Parcels in accordance with this Section 44. - 45.
-Determination of Fair Market Value.
-The Parties will determine the fair market value of the ROFO Parcel as set forth below: - a.
+44. Determination of Fair Market Value.
+The Parties will determine the fair market value of the ROFO Parcel as set forth below:

+- a.
 Sale of Raw Land Valuation.
-Provided that the ROFO Parcel is in the state of raw unimproved land, the purchase price for the ROFO Parcel shall be determined in accordance with Section 8 above. - Valuation of Improved Land or After Expiration of City's Exclusive b.
-Option.
-If at the time of offering the ROFO Option, the University has commenced constructing any infrastructure or vertical improvements on or to the ROFO Parcel, then the purchase price for the ROFO Parcel shall be determined by the appraisal method set forth in this Section 45.b.
+During the City's Exclusive Option, provided that the ROFO Parcel is in the state of raw unimproved land, the purchase price for the ROFO Parcel will be determined in accordance with Section 7 above. - b.
+Valuation of Improved Land or After Expiration of City's Exclusive Option.
+If at the time of offering the ROFO Option, the City's Exclusive Option has expired or the University has commenced constructing any infrastructure or vertical improvements on or to the ROFO Parcel, then the purchase price for the ROFO Parcel will be determined by the appraisal method set forth in this Section 44.b.
 The Parties will each select an appraiser.
 The selected appraisers will, within 45 days of being retained, provide their respective opinions of the fair market value of the ROFO Parcel ("Appraised Value").
-In their determinations of Appraised Value, each appraiser will determine the fair market value of the ROFO Parcel based on customary appraisal practices and methods most applicable to the ROFO Parcel.
+In their determinations of the Appraised Value, each appraiser will determine the fair market value of the ROFO Parcel based on customary appraisal practices and methods most applicable to the ROFO Parcel.
 If the two Appraised Values are within 10 percent of each other, the purchase price will be the average of the two Appraised Values.
 If the two Appraised Values are not within 10 percent of each other, the two selected appraisers will mutually agree upon a third appraiser.
 The third appraiser will determine an opinion of the Appraised Value.
-The purchase price will be the average of the three Appraised Values obtained pursuant to this section.
+The purchase price will be the average of the three Appraised Values obtained pursuant to this Section.

-SECTION VII - MISCELLANEOUS PROVISIONS
+SECTION VIII - MISCELLANEOUS PROVISIONS